MrSquaare/mrsquaare.fr/GUIDELINES.md

 This branch contains the version under development.
 This branch is subject to restrictions.

-It is created from and merge in `next`.
+It is created from and merge in `main`.

 #### hot/